Syslog ingestion with ActiveGate

 Add custom attributes

-You can also modify the default configuration if you want to group a set of various devices by configuring them to use a specific port.
-For example, using very generic log messages, you can enrich your syslog events cast on specific TCP ports with custom attributes using the configuration as in the example below.
+You can also modify the default syslog receiver configuration if you want to group a set of various devices by configuring them to use a specific port.
+For example, using very generic log messages, you can enrich your syslog events sent to specific TCP ports with custom attributes using the configuration as in the example below.

 receivers: